ctroupin/canary-visibility/content/El-Hierro/Gran-Canaria/index.md

 ## Photographers

+Very few pictures have been found so far...

 ### Iván León Santiago

 This was the first time I saw Gran Canaria from El Hierro in a picture.
-Here we can see La Gomera, Tenerife, and in the right-hand side, the silhouette of Gran Canaria.
+Here we can see, from left to right:
+- La Gomera (89 km from summit to summit) ,
+- Tenerife, partly hidden by la Gomera and
+- Gran Canaria, with only its highest part visible (due to altitude of the photographer: 1200 m).

 | ![Gran Canaria from El Hierro](elhierro_grancanaria.jpg) |
 | :--: |
 | ©  Iván León Santiago • https://twitter.com/ivanlesa • https://www.instagram.com/ivanls |

+Other pictures with a longer focal length are also provided by the same photographer 👏:
+{{< tweet user="ivanlesa" id="1685236666317901825" >}}